 Can I DIY a Vitamin C Product?

-While you may be a fan of an occasional yogurt-honey mask or applying slices of chilled cucumber to the eyes, you probably want to avoid a DIY vitamin C option.
-Although squeezing lemon juice on the skin is a trend, applying pure lemon juice could be very drying to the face although some people swear by it for their hands and shoulders.
-Always test patch first.
+While you may be a fan of an occasional yogurt-honey mask or applying slices of chilled cucumber to the eyes, DIY vitamin C is a little more in-depth.

 Are There Any Downsides to Using Vitamin C?

 Vitamin C isn’t very stable, which means it breaks down when exposed to light, heat and air, which can all render it less effective.
 Look for formulas in an air-tight package, a pump or a dark glass bottle.
 The addition of ferulic acid and vitamin E may help stabilize the formula.